 How you do this depends on which data bucket or repository you use and your data warehouse.
 For instance, if you are using Google BigQuery, you can use either BigQuery’s command-line tool or any cloud SDK.
 If you are using Amazon S3 you will need to run a COPY command to get data into your warehouse.

 This overview of getting your data from Salesforce into a cloud-based warehouse is just a cursory look at the primary steps involved.

 Administrators and engineers write scripts to solve problems. simplify processes and improve performance.
 Unfortunately, this often evolves into an over-reliance on scripting.
 Your entire scripting universe can grow into an unsustainable burden.
 Below are the challenges that can be faced while setting up Salesforce ETL:

-- Error Handling: Glaring errors that are found in your scripts get fixed early, but there are more insidious errors which often are not discovered until a process is well underway.
+- Error Handling: Glaring errors that are found in your scripts get fixed early, but there are more insidious errors that often are not discovered until a process is well underway.
 What do you do when an error causes part of or even your entire data flow to stop?

 - Real-time Salesforce ETL: The steps mentioned above only help you load the data one-time or periodically.
-The process to get your Salesforce data to your warehouse is cumbersome and effort intensive.
+The process to get your Salesforce data to your warehouse is cumbersome and effort-intensive.

 - Schema Changes: What is your procedure for updating schema at the warehouse in response to changes in the Salesforce API?